twist0R/tw_policebadge/README.md

 * Animation with prop
 * Show badge when start animation's
 * Customizable
-* To put the picture u need to go to you MDT and upload
+* To put the picture u need to go to you MDT and upload on your Profile
 #

 # Previews